International topics

 When it comes to doing business internationally, you need to check what tax and legal regulations apply.
 Some points are only relevant if you do business outside the EU.
 However, many points are already relevant when you do business anywhere outside Germany.
-The Chamber of Commerce and Industry for Munich and Upper Bavaria (IHK) has set up a dedicated “Team International” to assist you with any questions on import and export regulations, country-specific documents, foreign-trade and customs legislation and issuing of certificates of origin and certification of foreign-trade documents.
-You can reach the team by phone at +49 89 5116-0 or by email at info@muenchen.ihk.de
+The IHK Chamber of Commerce and Industry for Munich and Upper Bavaria has set up a dedicated “Team International” to assist you with any questions on import and export regulations, country-specific documents, foreign-trade and customs legislation and issuing of certificates of origin and certification of foreign-trade documents.
+IHK also offers information and initial advice on international tax law.
+You can reach these IHK services by phone at +49 89 5116-0 or by email to info@muenchen.ihk.de

 IHK has published an English language “Guideline for international business” (PDF 2,5 MB) to help you get started.